Samwel-webner/alx-airbnb-database/README.md

-Payment System-allows users to make secure payments for bookings using various methods Search and Filter Functionality-enables users to search for properties based on location, price, dates, and more Property Image Gallery-allows hosts to upload multiple images per listing, and guests to view them in a gallery layout
+Payment System-allows users to make secure payments for bookings using various methods Search and Filter Functionality-enables users to search for properties based on location, price, dates, and more Property Image Gallery-allows hosts to upload multiple images per listing, and guests to view them in a gallery layout API Security;
+Authentication-verifies who a user is,usually through a login system using email and password Authorization-controls what a user can do after they log in Rate Limiting-restricts how many requests a user can make to the system in a certain time All of this helps to protects user identity and privacy Ensures only owners can modify their listings
+Builds user trust and keeps the platform legally compliant